Vass-S/byoa-site/content/playkits-1year.md

 ## Support your toddler’s growing curiosity with open-ended play that builds confidence, coordination, and language.

-Delivered every 3 months | ₹9,900 per Play Kit
+Delivered every 3 months | Original price ₹9,500 → is now ₹5,700 for a limited time.

 ### The Talker Play Kit (Months 13–15)